-ALBUMIN (HUMAN) 25% is indicated in the emergency treatment of hypovolemia with or without shock.
+ALBUMIN (HUMAN) 5% is indicated in the emergency treatment of hypovolemia with or without shock.
 Its effectiveness in reversing hypovolemia depends largely upon its ability to draw interstitial fluid into the circulation.
 It is most effective in patients who are well hydrated.
 When blood volume deficit is the result of hemorrhage, compatible red blood cells or whole blood should be administered as quickly as possible.
 [1, 2]

+ALBUMIN (HUMAN) 5% should be used when hydration is not adequate.
 When hypovolemia is long standing and hypoalbuminemia exists accompanied by adequate hydration or edema, 20% - 25% albumin solutions should be used.
 [1]